Whitson: Whitson Court

-In 1980 Whitson Zoo was closed and many of the animals were re-homed.
+In 1980 Whitson Zoo was closed and the animals re-homed.
 Olive Maybury continued to live at Whitson Court until her death in 1998 at the age of 99.
-The house and grounds were subsequently sold by the family and was again left empty, listed on Newport Council's "Buildings at Risk" register.
-It was sold once again in 2008 and has now been fully restored by its current owners under the guidance of Cadw.
+The house and grounds were subsequently sold by the family and were again left empty, being placed on Newport Council's "Buildings at Risk" register in 2009.
+The court was subsequently sold and has now been restored, with advice from Cadw.

 Whitehall Farm/Redbrick House

 This property is situated in the neighbouring parish of Redwick.
 The earliest church records show that there has been a house on the site since 1450, then called Whitehall Farm.
 The main Georgian façade was built in about 1795, by William Phillips, owner of Whiston Court.
-Phillips built the Brick House in anticipation of his son William's return to Britain from the American Colonies.
-William junior sadly never returned, however, as the ship bringing him home was wrecked in a storm and William drowned.
-The house is now a guest house.
+Phillips built the house in anticipation of his son's return to Britain from the American Colonies, but the son drowned in a shipwreck.